-Dr. Matthew Gerald offers our patients sedation dentistry in Vienna, VA.
-Dental sedation is a general dentistry treatment method that we can use during procedures to help our patients relax.
-It allows them to receive anxiety-free dental care.
+Dr. Matthew Gerald offers sedation dentistry in Vienna, VA.
+Dental sedation is a general dentistry treatment method we can use during procedures to help our patients relax and receive anxiety-free dental care.

 Benefits of Sedation Dentistry